Chai Vasarhelyi

 Chai Vasarhelyi: Biography at a Glance

-• Chai Vasarhelyi is an Academy® Award-winning filmmaker well known for Free Solo, an intimate portrait of rock climber Alex Honnold which she directed and produced alongside her husband Jimmy Chin.
+• Chai Vasarhelyi is an Academy Award-winning filmmaker well known for Free Solo, an intimate portrait of rock climber Alex Honnold, which she directed and produced alongside Jimmy Chin.

-• Vasarhelyi is now Executive Producer of National Geographic's Edge of the Unknown with Jimmy Chin, a show that takes audiences inside the minds of elite adventure athletes
+• Vasarhelyi Executive Produced National Geographic's Edge of the Unknown, an epic 10-part series that takes audiences inside the minds of pioneering adventure athletes as they recount the most consequential moments of their lives.

-• Vasarhelyi and Chin also directed the BAFTA and DGA-nominated documentary The Rescue, chronicling the enthralling, against-all-odds story that transfixed the world: the daring rescue of twelve boys and their coach from deep inside a flooded cave in Northern Thailand.
+• Vasarhelyi also co-directed the BAFTA and DGA-nominated documentary The Rescue, chronicling the enthralling, against-all-odds story that transfixed the world: the daring rescue of twelve boys and their coach from deep inside a flooded cave in Northern Thailand.

 Videos